A field Guide to Rolled Figured Glass

 The magazine Academy Architecture ran a series of illustrated ads by Chance Brothers & Co from 1898 to 1905.
 In the ads, Chance describes several product lines including Rolled Plate, Figured, Rolled Cathedral and Double Rolled Cathedral, presumably in ascending order of quality.
 All of the images in the ads are of the Figured Rolled range.

-Using the design numbers and a bit of detective work I managed to track down the registration dates for the patterns, spanning the years 1890 to 1905.
+Using the design numbers and some detective work I managed to track down the registration dates for the patterns, spanning the years 1890 to 1905.
 It’s fair to assume that manufacturing began shortly after the registration dates.

 Flannel Flower is a well-known and much-loved glass in many federation-era buildings, particularly in NSW.
 It’s much less common in Queensland.